valeryozenne/Tuto_GT/Part1/README.md

 sudo pip3 install gadgetron
 ```

-(Optional) The following toolbixes will be used at the end of the tutorial.
+(Optional) The following toolboxes will be used at the end of the tutorial.
 You can skip this part at the beginning.

 * [ismrmrd-python-tools](https://github.com/ismrmrd/ismrmrd-python-tools)
 * [sigpy](https://github.com/mikgroup/sigpy-mri-tutorial)